How to address wedding invitations

 You’ve set the date, finalized the guest list and found the perfect wedding invitations—your big day is almost here!
 But how do you write the addresses correctly for all the different living situations nowadays when there’s only so much room on the envelope?
-Here’s a list of the etiquette conventions for everyone on your wedding guest list.
+Here’s a list of etiquette conventions for how to address wedding invitations to everyone on your guest list.

 Inspired?
 Create and share by tagging @hallmarkstores.